franktranvantu/css-transitions-and-transforms/README.md

-CSS transitions let you decide exactly what properties to transition.

-You can transition one or several CSS properties of an element with transition-property.
+Not every CSS property can accept transitions.
+In order to transition a property, it needs to be an animatable property.